oracle942/team-profile-generator/README.md

 # Team-Profile Generator
-This Team-Profile Generator was created to provide teams with a way to easily generate a list of their members with relavant data for each member.
+This Team-Profile Generator was created to provide teams with a way to easily generate a list of their members that includes relavant data for each member.

 This makes it possible for teams to save time that would have been spent creating a profile, and spend more time working on their projects.